svolpe96/NorthStar-Enterprise-Lab/04-Group-Policy/README.md

 **Applied to:**
 - Servers
-- NorthStarHQ computers
+- computers

 ---

-### NorthStar - Eastern Time Zone
+### Time Zone

 Created this because I wanted all of the lab machines using the same time zone.

-I originally tried handling this another way, but ended up using a Group Policy Preferences Immediate Task to set the machines to Eastern Time.
+I originally tried handling this through a script, but I found it to be too clunky, so I ended up using a Group Policy Preferences Immediate Task to set the machines to Eastern Time.

 **Time zone:**
 - Eastern Standard Time